 It’s important for brands to be visible to their customers and follow advertising trends.
-There are many effective marketing channels for brands: TV, outdoor advertising, endorsements, sponsorship.
+There are many effective brand marketing channels: TV, outdoor advertising, endorsements, sponsorship.

 However, well-known companies such as Starbucks, Domino’s, Avis, and others have taken advantage of one more effective marketing solution.
 In this article, we talk about how mobile apps help businesses to break new ground in their industry and help you find an effective mobile app marketing strategy.

 Why should brands go mobile?